phjethva/phjethva/README.md

 ### Hi there 👋

+Hi, I am Pratik Jethva.
+I am a mobile application developer with 5 years of experience!

 <!--
 **phjethva/phjethva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.